About this listing

 Nearby--rent an electric bicycle, take a Friday night trapeze class at Philadelphia Circus Arts, public golf course, ice skating rink, playground...,

-RESTAURANTS: Think: Locally owned, chef-driven -- Avenida, Earth Bread Brewery, Cresheim Valley Grain Exchange, Goat Hollow, and Heirloom, among them.
-And within 2 or 3 miles, well more than a dozen one-of-a-kind restaurants with proud local (website hidden) magazine just anointed Mica as "One of the 10 Best New Restaurants in the U.S." More affordable restaurants too like Recent guests recommend Valley Green Inn and Iron Hill Brewery (restaurants) too.
+RESTAURANTS: Think: Locally owned, chef-driven -- Earth Bread Brewery, Cresheim Valley Grain Exchange, Goat Hollow, MaMa Toto and Heirloom, among them.
+And within 2 or 3 miles, well more than a dozen one-of-a-kind restaurants with proud local chefs.
+GQ magazine just anointed Mica as "One of the 10 Best New Restaurants in the U.S." More affordable restaurants too.
+Recent guests recommend Valley Green Inn, Tiffin and Iron Hill Brewery (restaurants).

 CHESTNUT HILL: NY Times Travel section devoted a full page to this cobble-stoned section of Philadelphia ..